harvesthill/reddit-wiki-archive/steroids/index.md

 ***Until then***, train natty.
 If you have ***low T symptoms***, Clomid monotherapy or hCG-only cycles function as far safer alternatives to taking steroids.
 Read the Wiki section on hypogonadotropic hypogonadism (HH).
 Consult with a family physician for a referral to an endocrinologist.

 Right now you're at peak Testosterone output, peak natty growth potential, and the perfect time to bulk naturally.

-Don't short-circuit your brain and body natural direction when it's so young and vulnerable and pure—and at the highest it will ever be in your lifetime.
+&gt; Don't short-circuit your brain and body natural direction when it's so young and vulnerable and pure—and at the highest it will ever be in your lifetime.

-Don't shutdown your neuroendocrine system while it's still developing and primed for pumping out hormones at *peak natural production*.
+&gt; Don't shut down your neuroendocrine system while it's still developing and primed for pumping out hormones at *peak natural production*.

-Don't pick up powerful exogenous hormones with the potential for ***permanent***, ***life***\-***changing disabilities*** if you're not finished growing and don't yet have a *thorough* understanding of their impact.
+&gt; Don't pick up powerful exogenous hormones with the potential for ***permanent***, ***life***\-***changing disabilities*** if you're not finished growing and don't yet have a *thorough* understanding of their impact.

-⚠️  It's not just your *height* that's stunted by taking steroids too young, it's *your brain*.
+It's not just your *height* that's stunted by taking steroids too young, it's *your brain*.

 MRI scans show that the adolescent brain and neuroendocrine system growth and development continues until the ***age of 25***.
 The last regions to finish growing are the *single-most important—those associated with higher cognition, reason and intelligence, self-awareness, emotional processing and impulse control*.